Shame-based issues #2 – Depersonalisation

 Like all shame-based issues, a deep unconscious shame of the emotions, the body and sexuality — and a consequent anxiety at presenting those aspects of the self to society — underlies this condition.

 Like all shame-based issues, depersonalisation can be alleviated by recognising and releasing the underlying shame.
-My Releasing Unconscious Shame toolkit provides a framework for doing this.

 Ultimately, it’s possible to undo the arrested development that goes hand-in-hand with depersonalisation disorder.
 This includes the arrested sexual development I mention above.

 I also had a powerful experience in 2020 that literally shocked me into ‘showing up’ – being more present in life.
 On the Thursday evening before Easter, during the coronavirus lockdown, the hot water tank sprung a leak.
 With a four-day holiday impending and the country in lockdown, no plumber could be found.
 Depersonalisation triggered strong feelings of overwhelm.
 I had to be fully present to deal with the water flooding through the house.

 As I did so, I had a clear sense that I was being shocked out of wherever my psyche was stuck.
 Depersonalisation no longer affects me.
 I no longer see life through the wrong end of a telescope.